-Best Lower Segment Caesarean section (LSCS) Surgery
+What is Lower Segment Caesarean Section (LSCS) Surgery?

 There are various reasons why a healthcare provider might recommend LSCS, including:

-While LSCS is a common and well-practised procedure, it still involves surgical risks like infection, bleeding, and reactions to anesthesia.
 However, medical advancements and improved surgical techniques have significantly reduced these risks, making LSCS a safe option for mothers and babies when medically necessary.

 The Lower Segment Cesarean Section (LSCS) surgery is a meticulously orchestrated medical procedure designed to safely deliver a baby when a vaginal birth is not advisable.
-This surgical intervention involves several steps to ensure the well-being of both the mother and the baby.
-Here's an overview of the LSCS surgery procedure:

 • Patient Evaluation: Before the surgery, the medical team evaluates the mother's medical history, current health status, and reasons for choosing LSCS.